Badlands National Park Hiking and Camping Adventure

 Make sure that your visit to the Badlands National Park includes a stop at the Ben Reifel Visitor Center.
 The visitor center features numerous exhibits, including interactive ones, which focus on the ecology, historical culture, and paleontology of the Badlands.
 You may also want to stop by the Fossil Preparation Lab between 9am-4:30pm to watch the paleontologists at work.
 Don’t forget to pick up a Junior Ranger activity book.

-Need to escape the mid-day sun and heat?
-The new film Land of Stone and Light is shown in a large air-conditioned theater .
+Need to escape the mid-day sun and the oppressive heat?
+The new film, Land of Stone and Light, is shown in a large air-conditioned theater.
 During the summer months, special ranger programs such as guided hikes, talks, and evening programs are offered.
 Check website or visitor center for details.

 Night Sky Program